 Let’s say that you want to go chase down the ice cream truck and your teacher or parental figure doesn’t want you to chase vehicles.
 There are a few options for the teacher.
+For dog behavior training near me, call Mariah Hinds dog training.

 The teacher can force you to not chase the truck.
 They can watch your every move and interrupt you if you consider making the undesirable choice.